varadhanr/Extended_V6_File_System/README.md

 Objective : To create an extended version of V6 file sytem to support file size upto 4GB.

-How to Compile and Execute:
+How to Compile and build using CMake
 --------------------------
-1) Compile : g++ fsaccess.c -lm -o executable.out

-2) Execute : ./executable.out
+1) mkdir build/
+2) Inside build folder CMake ../src
+3) CMake --build .

 Commands that are supported:
 ---------------------------